Chapter 5 – Policy and Procedures on Gifts, Grants, and Contracts

 - Withdrawal.
 If the project director relinquishes the primary direction of the project, the sponsor, the departmental and the collegiate officers, and the Division of Sponsored Programs should be notified immediately in writing.
 If appropriate, the University may request continuance of the project under the leadership of another project director.
 The qualifications and background on the proposed new project director should be recommended at the departmental level, and approved by appropriate collegiate officers as well as the Vice President for Research.
 The University procedure for requesting a change in project director is outlined at https://dsp.research.uiowa.edu/change-project-director-internal-procedure.

 Facilities and administrative (F&A) costs, formerly known as indirect costs, are real costs to the University that cannot be directly identified with and charged to a specific project.
 F&A costs include the costs of operating and maintaining buildings and grounds, equipment, and libraries, as well as administrative costs at the institutional, collegiate, and departmental levels.
-Since it is not practical to identify the F&A costs applicable to each specific project, these costs are grouped into pools and distributed to those activities of the University such as instruction and research in accordance with the requirements specified in the federal Office of Management and Budget Circular A-21, "Cost Principles for Educational Institutions."
+Since it is not practical to identify the F&A costs applicable to each specific project, these costs are grouped into pools and distributed to those activities of the University such as instruction and research in accordance with the requirements specified by the federal Office of Management and Budget (OMB) in 2 CFR 200.414.
 The end product of this cost distribution process is an F&A rate or series of F&A rates approved by the federal government as the basis for determining the amount of F&A costs chargeable to individual grant and contract awards.
 These costs are generally charged to all external grants and contracts unless the sponsor's written policy prohibits or limits such reimbursement.
 Additional information regarding charging F&A costs to grants and contracts is available at https://dsp.research.uiowa.edu/facilities-administrative-fa-costs.

 - Proposals for grants or other awards to support UI faculty, staff, and student research must be processed through the appropriate University administrative offices and forwarded to the University's Division of Sponsored Programs.
 If the proposal is directed to a corporate and foundation sponsor that has designated the University of Iowa Center for Advancement to officially request/accept the funds, DSP will forward the proposal to the UI Center for Advancement for submission to the sponsor after required University approvals have been obtained.
 In general, proposals that would be funded by a contract or any form of agreement having specific conditions for performance, such as pharmaceutical clinical trials, should not be forwarded by the UI Center for Advancement or designate that the UI Center for Advancement receive the funding.